YaxiiC/LoRIS_MRI_trail/README.md

 python3 stats.py --name loris_cv
 ```
 The code generates a stats folder contating results for the folder containing --name in the path.

+## Credits
+This work was greatly inspired by the code in [this repository]([https://www.google.com](https://github.com/plutoyuxie/Reconstruction-by-inpainting-for-visual-anomaly-detection/tree/main)https://github.com/plutoyuxie/Reconstruction-by-inpainting-for-visual-anomaly-detection/tree/main)